LDMol: A Text-to-Molecule Diffusion Model with Structurally Informative Latent Space Surpasses AR Models: Methods

-\textbf{Decoder design.} We prepared the SMILES decoder to reconstruct the input SMILES sequence from a given $z$. {Following many major works that treated SMILES as a variant of language data\citep{denovo_rnn, spmm, molformer}, we built an autoregressive transformer~\citep{transformer} as our decoder (Figure~\ref{figure2}-(b)) which is widely used to successfully generate sequential data \citep{gpt3}.} Specifically, starting from the [SOS] token, the decoder predicts the next SMILES token using information from $z$ with cross-attention layers.
-When $m=\{t_0, t_1,\dots,t_n\}$ is the token sequence of the input SMILES, the decoder is trained to minimize the next-token prediction loss described as Eq.~\eqref{eq:10}:
+\textbf{Decoder design.} When a SMILES $m$ is passed through the SMILES decoder and the compression layer, the SMILES decoder reconstructs $m$ from $f(\mathcal{E}(m))$.
+Note that the decoder knows nothing about SMILES distribution or its correlation with natural texts, and any design would be acceptable as long as it recovers SMILES from its latent.
+Following many major works that treated SMILES as a variant of language data~\citep{denovo_rnn, spmm}, we built an autoregressive transformer~\citep{transformer} as our decoder (Figure~\ref{figure2}-(b)) which is widely used to successfully generate sequential data with varied length~\citep{gpt3}.
+Specifically, starting from the [SOS] token, the decoder predicts the next SMILES token using information from $f(\mathcal{E}(m))$ with cross-attention layers.
+When $\{t_0, t_1,\dots,t_n\}$ is the token sequence of $m$, the decoder is trained to minimize the next-token prediction loss described as Eq.~(\ref{eq:10}).
 Here, the decoder and the compression layer are jointly trained while the encoder's parameter is frozen.
 After being fully trained, the decoder was able to reconstruct roughly 98\% of the SMILES encoder input.